 - Business card collection or scanning using an app or device

-- Lead capture apps like Akkroo.
+- Event lead capture apps like Akkroo.

 While each lead capture method has its own pros and cons, using lead capture rather than lead retrieval methods at events has one clear advantage for exhibitors: control.